AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - ![](Images/ScatteredSeam.png)
     - I usually try to orient the sharpest corner to the rear of the place.
     - For objects with only rounded corners, I will sometimes manually place the seam.
+    - For some plates, I may also set the seam to "cost-based" for certain objects.

 - Sometimes the seams can still be placed oddly.
 Have a quick look at the gcode preview before printing.